-Professional Supervision is required for all Ministers, including LOM Probationers, to be paid for by the Parish or employer.
+c) Professional Supervision is required for all Ministers, including LOM Probationers, to be paid for by the local parish or ministry setting.

-It is important to be familiar with our Code of Ethics (Appendix 12) and to understand our disciplinary processes, set out in Chapter 15 of the Book of Order:
+d) It is important to be familiar with our Code of Ethics (Appendix 11) and to understand our disciplinary processes, set out in Chapter 15 of the Book of Order.